 How to Reopen Closed Window in Chrome?

-- Google keeps tab of all your browsing history so this trick will work in case you have accidentally closed a browser window.
+'Cmd+Shift+T' for Mac platform.
+Google keeps tab of all your browsing history so this trick will work in case you have accidentally closed a browser window.

-- This will work if the last thing you have closed is a chrome window.
+This trick will work if the last thing you have closed is a chrome window.
 If not you will only see 'Reopen Closed Tab' option.
 So keep reopening closed tabs continuously until you get 'Reopen Closed Window' option.

 Using this simple method, you can reopen closed window in chrome browser.
 Those who like to have greater control over their browsing sessions can try this chrome extension 'Session Buddy' that allows to save, name and exit or reopen chrome windows/tabs at their will.